ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 Note: QAPI is successfully used to define and dispatch all QMP commands, and to define and parse a few command-line options.
 Every single data structure and QMP command has very detailed documentation.
-It is a great system.
+It is a great system, and we try to benefit from QAPI on every new external interface introduced in QEMU.

 TODO: check list of internal/non-QMP interfaces or types.